 Minimizes Pressure Ulcers

-This statistic is a measure of the percentage of long-term patients that have pressure ulcers or bed sores.
-We bake this statistic into our nursing grades.
+This figure indicates the percent of long-term care residents who are suffering from pressure ulcers or bed sores.
+We factor in this statistic in computing our nursing grades.

 Minimizes Serious Falls